-- 1) Project company's financial with assumptions about revenue growth, expenses, working capital, asset and liability growth rates - 2) Calculate Free Cash Flow (FCF) for each year for ~5 years - 3) Discount FCF with the Weighted Average Cost of Capital (WACC), which is the minimum acceptable rate of return at which a company yields returns for its investors - 4) Estimate the Terminal Value (TV) and discount it with WACC - 5) Add the sum of the present value of our FCFs and the TV to arrive at our Enterprise Value
+- 1) Project company's financials with assumptions about revenue growth, margins, working capital, D&A etc. - 2) Calculate Free Cash Flow (FCF) for each year for 5-10 years, assuming a 100% equtiy financing.
+The tax shield is fully incorporated through the WACC - 3) Calculate the Weighted Average Cost fo Capital (WACC) - 4) Calculate the Terminal Value for the years after the projection period - 5) Discount FCFs of the projection period and the Terminal Value with the WACC - 6) Calculate the Enterprise Value by summing up all discounted FCFs and the discounted Terminal Value

-Free Cash Flow Calculation
+Free Cash Flow Calculation (FCF)